jg210/react-101/README.md

 ## Same Origin Policy and CORS

-The React app makes API requests from the browser.
-It is able to do this since the ratings server sets the "Access-Control-Allow-Origin: *" CORS header.
+The app makes API requests from the browser.
+It is able to do this since the ratings server sets the "Access-Control-Allow-Origin: *" [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) header.

 Relying on this might not be a good idea.
 It might be better to implement a proxy in the server hosting the React application.
 An easy way to do this for development only would be: